 #1 Wide stance thoracic rotation

-Good for: pure thoracic spine rotation
+Good for: your upper back and spine rotation

 All good posture exercises will include the hips.
 The wider the legs the better, so really try to spread ’em.